KMichaylov/Steganography-and-steganalysis-M12-resources/README.md

-# Steganography-and-steganalysis-M12-resources
+# Steganography and Steganalysis for Enhanced Forensic Analysis and Recommendations
-M12 thesis experiments results and resources.
+Paper experiments results and resources.

 * All the images are stored in the "images" folder
 * All the results are stored in the "results" folder.